 Summary Conditional loop with start criteria.
-(While condition is fulfilled, repeat)

-Syntax WHILE condition DO ENDWHILE

-Parameter meter condition = abort criteria

-Description program area one or more times, dependent on any criteria.
+(While condition is fulfilled, repeat ...)
+WHILE condition DO Syntax ENDWHILE Parameter condition = abort criteria Description By using the WHILE ..
+ENDWHILE construction you can repeat the enclosed program area one or more times, dependent on any criteria.
 The loop criteria is made up of one or more comparison operations, and is always monitored at the start of a loop.
 When a negative result already appears at the first monitoring, this can cause an omission of the commands within the loop, and the program will continue after the ENDWHILE instruction.
-NB!:

-5 Depending on the loop criteria, it can happen that the contents of the loop will never be processed.
+Depending on the loop criteria, it can happen that the contents of the loop will never be processed.

 To avoid an endless loop, the processed commands within the loop must have a direct or indirect influence on the result of the abort check.

-Command Group CON

-Cross Index LOOP, REPEAT UNTIL
+Cross Index LOOP, REPEAT ..
+UNTIL

-Syntax Example WHILE (A != 1 AND B == 0) DO command line 1 command line n ENDWHILE
+Syntax Example WHILE (A != 1 AND B == 0) DO

-Program Sample WHILE_01.M, INKEY_01.M
+command line 1 command line n